 Our volunteers serve a full meal, from salad to dessert, to anyone who comes to the table.
 Over a dozen chefs volunteer their time as the meal is the starting point of our service.
 As equally important is the care, love and compassion from our volunteers that establishes a bond with our guests.
 Often guests seek out volunteers to tell them how they are doing - about a possible job or apartment.
 There lives and ours are bound in beautiful dance of love and compassion.
 Enrolling friends and family members as well as colleagues increases the awareness of those that are marginalized in our society.
 Encouraging the college students that join us bridges the divide between generations.

 MNH has dedicated Corporate Sponsors who provide discount on supplies, kitchen equipment, specialty meals, bread, vegetables and most importantly their own volunteers.
-Many donors such as Candle79 provides vegan meals for a healthy option or our restaurant kitchen supplier, Sung Kung has donated coffee makers, a meat cutter and other equipment.
-They both believe it is in their companies opportunity to give back to the community.
-The same can be said for Dominic, a Duane Reade manager that arranged for a night of free Flu vaccinations in the All Souls Chapel.
+Many donors such as Candle79 provide vegan meals for a healthy option or our restaurant kitchen supplier, Sung Kung, has donated coffee makers, a meat cutter and other equipment.
+They both believe it is in their companies’ opportunity to give back to the community.
+The same can be said for Dominic, a Duane Reade manager who arranged for a night of free flu vaccinations in the All Souls Chapel.
 We recommend that all volunteers approach their favorite restaurants and food suppliers.
 Fairway sold us our Christmas turkey breasts at a major discount a few years ago.